Study In New Zealand

 New Zealand is a study-abroad destination popular for its unparalleled quality of life and peace.
 As a destination, it’s surreally picturesque and can keep you fascinated for a lifetime.

 Besides, New Zealand is the second safest nation after Iceland in the global peace index.
-Therefore, among the most favored study destinations, New Zealand is the safest country to be in for international students.
+Therefore, among the most favoured study destinations, New Zealand is the safest country to be in for international students.
 This also implies that the possibility of international students experiencing hate crimes or xenophobia is the least in New Zealand.

-If you want to study in New Zealand towards a role that is on the green list, this makes you eligible for a post study work visa.
+If you want to study in New Zealand towards a role that is on the green list, this makes you eligible for a post-study work visa.
 This visa allows you to stay in New Zealand for a maximum of three years once you complete your degree (length of stay varies according to course length).

 All in all, the multitude of reasons to study in New Zealand are pretty convincing and fascinating.